Arrow algebras: The interpretation of -terms in strong arrow algebras

-\begin{lemm}{etainsep} For any separator $S$, . \end{lemm} \begin{proof} By the definition of $U_{a,b}$ we have Here the first inequality follows from the definition of $U_{a,b}$, while the second holds because $\to$ is monotone in the second argument (as in equation (\ref{theemptyone})).
+\begin{lemm}{etainsep} If $S$ is a separator in a strong arrow algebra, then . \end{lemm} \begin{proof} By the definition of $U_{a,b}$ we have Here the first inequality follows from the definition of $U_{a,b}$, while the second holds because $\to$ is monotone in the second argument (as in equation (\ref{theemptyone})).

-Similarly, as in the previous lemma, we have that Therefore it follows from \reflemm{sepclosedunderlimitedMP} that Using $\mathbf{a}\in S$, again in combination with \reflemm{sepclosedunderlimitedMP}, we will get $\eta\in S$. \end{proof}
+Similarly, as in the previous lemma, we have that Therefore it follows from \reflemm{sepclosedunderlimitedMP} that Using $\mathbf{a}\in S$, again in combination with \reflemm{sepclosedunderlimitedMP}, we will get $\Em \in S$. \end{proof}

-Next we define, in a way, the `ugly brothers' of the combinators $\mathbf{i}$, $\mathbf{k}$ and $\mathbf{s}$.
-These combinators will be the building blocks of the combinatory terms that we will define later in \refdefi{combinatoryterm}.